cis198-2016s/homework/final/README.md

 * 45%: Final Presentation, Status, and Report

 **Important:** "Status" grading will be based primarily on your documentation.
-Write in-depth documentation!
-You'll need to use rustdoc to generate documentation before each presentation
+Spend time on this and write in-depth documentation!
-(see below: [Documentation](#documentation)).
+You'll need to use rustdoc to generate documentation before each presentation (see below: [Documentation](#documentation)).

 ## Project Guidelines